MrSkittles456/MrSkittles456.github.io/_posts/2024-09-24-First-Post.md

 <p class=MsoNormal style='mso-margin-top-alt:auto;mso-margin-bottom-alt:auto;
 margin-left:36.0pt;line-height:normal'><span style='font-family:"Arial",sans-serif;
 mso-fareast-font-family:"Times New Roman";mso-ansi-language:EN-AU;mso-fareast-language:
 EN-AU'>You need a phone number.
-90 percent of internet traffic is from a mobile device.
+Over 90 percent of internet traffic is from a mobile device.
 A large percentage of the global population owns at least one mobile phone. <o:p></o:p></span></p>